The Tool Scout is a member of Amazon Associates. We may earn a commission from qualifying purchases. Learn more.

 The saying, "a tradesman is only as good as his tools" is both true and somewhat incoherent rambling too, at least in this case.
 For a lot of tasks you'll be conducting, you could either go with a 12V, 18V or 20V cordless drill.
 How intensive the task at hand will determine the tool you require and that very much goes for cordless drills too.

 While most people will go straight for the 20V cordless drill and ignore both the 12V and 18V, don't be like most people.
-Think about whether or not that additional battery capacity and power are actually necessary, and consider if you'd be more comfortable drill and driving for a significant amount of time with something that weighs 3 lbs or 6 lbs?
+Think about whether or not that additional battery capacity and power are actually necessary, and consider if you'd be more comfortable drilling and driving for a significant amount of time with something that weighs 3 lbs or 6 lbs?

 The one thing that could be deemed better about an 18V cordless drills compared to a 20V cordless drills is the reduction in weight with 18V drills.
 The majority of the additional weight attached to 20V cordless drills comes with the 20V battery fitted to the drill.